pgorman/dangerjaunt/dangerjaunt.md

 1. Surprise?
 Base chance of 1--2 in 6.
 Roll for both sides.
 2. Encounter distance (if not dictated by environment) is the sum of both surprise rolls x 10'.
 3. Anyone surprised stands frozen for a turn.
-Anyone not surprised has the options:
+Anyone not surprised chooses:
 	- Evasion (the referee asks: "Do you run away?")
 	- Fire missiles
 	- Close to melee